Master's overview (coming soon)

-What happens between the time you click “submit” and when a final decision is received?
+What happens between the time you click Submit and when you receive a final decision?

 Each of us on the admissions committee appreciates how much time candidates put into an application.
 It shows in your essays and the comments that recommenders make on your behalf.

 Your future in the quantitative biomedical sciences is important to us, and we use the application review process to prepare you for the next step of your career.
 Here's an inside look at how we build a diverse class of quantitative professionals dedicated to improving data-based outcomes around the world.

 Our admissions committees are made up of a combination of faculty, staff and alumni.
 Multiple committee members read each application for a thorough initial review.
 We look at everything you have submitted and take a holistic view of your entire application.